Online auction: Sale of stolen goods

 Online auction websites can be used by thieves or fences to sell stolen goods to unsuspecting buyers.
 According to police statistics, there were over 8000 crimes involving stolen goods, fraud, or deception reported on eBay in 2009.
-It has become common practice for organized criminals to steal in-demand items, often in bulk, then selling them online.
-It is thought to be a safer option than fencing stolen items due to the anonymity and worldwide market it provides.
-Auction fraud makes up a large percentage of complaints received by the FBI’s Internet Crime Complaint Center (around 63% in 2005 and 45% in 2006).
+It has become common practice for organized criminals to steal in-demand items, often in bulk, then sell them online.
+It is thought to be a safer option than fencing stolen items due to the anonymity and worldwide market online auctions provide.